EYBlockchain/nightfall_3/README.md

 ./proposer
 ```

-- In a different terminal, start the liquitidy provider from Nightfall's root folder.
+- In a different terminal, start the liquidity provider from Nightfall's root folder.
 Liquidity provider is needed to use `instant withdraw` feature
 ```
 ./liquidity-provider
 ```